Month: September 2019

 Scheduling

-Maintenance managers consider the availability of technicians, spare parts and supplies, and tools or other special equipment needed to complete work orders.
+While timing plays a key role in work order scheduling, it’s not the only consideration.
+Maintenance managers must also account for the availability of technicians, spare parts and supplies, tools, and other special equipment needed to complete the job.
 CMMS software allows you to visualize the maintenance workload and identify how staff can be used most effectively.

 Assignment